yashints/yashints.dev/content/posts/2019/05/11/offscreen-canvas.md

 date: 2019-05-11
 title: 'OffscreenCanvas - Render your graphics off the main thread'
 popular: true
-tags:
+tags: [webdev, tips, frontend, canvas, performance]
-  [webdev, tips, frontend, canvas, performance]
+cover: ./socialpreview.png
 ---

 Rendering images on a web page can be a very compute heavy operation.
 This makes it harder to run these kind of operations on the main thread since it might slow down the rendering or affect the user experience.